Oklahoma Domestic Violence Charges Demand Skilled & Laser-Focused Legal Representation

 Long gone are the days when domestic violence charges were dropped because the parties in question reconciled or the victim didn't show up in court.
 Thanks to increasingly harsh laws and the existence of police body camera footage, Oklahoma prosecutors may have everything they need to move forward, even without the victim's blessing or participation.

-Don't Let a Domestic Violence Charge Destroy Your Life
+Don't Let a Domestic Violence Charge Destroy Your Life - Contact An Experienced Domestic Violence Attorney

 Did a judge grant a protective order against you?
 Are you facing potentially life-shattering domestic assault and battery charges?
 Whether you made some mistakes or have been falsely accused and charged, there's far too much at stake to go it alone—or risk it all by working with an attorney who's a jack of all trades and master of none.
 When your life hangs in the balance, only a Master of One will do.
-Fortunately, you've come to the right place: Lee Berlin is the state's only private criminal defense attorney to focus his practice solely on defending clients accused of special victims crimes like domestic assault and battery.
+Fortunately, you've come to the right place: Lee Berlin is the state's only private domestic violence attorney to focus his practice solely on defending clients accused of special victims crimes like domestic assault and battery.
 Contact the Berlin Law Firm today to schedule an appointment for a private consultation to discuss your case and learn about the benefits of our proprietary defense system.